KKMGeraedts/2d_Ising_Wolff_sampler/README.md

 # 2d_Ising_Wolff_sampler
 A C++ implementation of the Wolff algorithm.
+Samples are drawn from the 2D Ising model with nearest neighbour interactions only.

+By default J = 1 which has a critical point at T = 2.269.

 ## Compiling
 Run 'make' to compile the code or have a look at the Makefile.